priendeau/Fnct.d/README.rst

 called Prefixed-Variable helping user to assign informations.

+:Note: 363cbfd8-308a-11e3-98a2-001b3875b29c
+:Title: Prior to BodyFunc, Internal Steady Pre-Variable Loader is...

+BodyFunc is ultimately the next code re-writing action for actual code need to be sustained and other function to stay in actual form to compare and leave observer understanding the concept...
+Unfortunately it leave student doing homework and will have to convert a If-elif-(n-elif)-fi at end of function with BodyFunc.

+BodyFunc engine in Short is a simple widget in code conception for automated scription and scriptlet to own a living compound mastering an execution statement.
+In a Self-services a function should had a member worrying about user switches, but have to hold behavior as well...
+Switches are only the human action while the finite-automate should understand what to do with the human inquiry.

 :Note: 48acc93e-0bae-11e3-8e63-001b3875b29c
 :Title: Developping The BodyFunc, Reducing code complexity by creating pattern and disposable StartServices signature.